psycopg/psycopg/docs/advanced/cursors.rst

 not only values); however, for simple cases, a `!ClientCursor` could be the right object.

-In order to obtain `!ClientCursor` from a connection, you can its `~Connection.cursor_factory` (at init time or changing its attribute afterwards):
+In order to obtain `!ClientCursor` from a connection, you can set its `~Connection.cursor_factory` (at init time or changing its attribute afterwards):